-Prior to any agent showing your property to prospective purchasers the Law requires that they hold a valid contract.
+Prior to any agent showing your property to prospective purchasers, or advertising it online and/or by any other means, the Law requires that they hold a valid contract for sale.

-How long does it take for Meehans to prepare a contract?
+How long does it take for Meehans to prepare a contract for sale?

 - Home Owners Warranty Insurance for any building work done on the property after May 1997 values at more that $5,000.00 up until 30th June 2002 and any work carried out above $12,000.00 after 1 July 2002;

 - A copy of the Residential Tenancy Agreement if you have a tenant;

 - Special conditions drafted specifically to protect your interests.

 Once a purchaser is found there are two ways that the matter can proceed:-

 - We exchange Contracts (also known as a solicitor exchange): The agent provides us with the details of the purchaser, and we arrange for contract for sale to be issued to the purchaser’s solicitor.
 Once the purchaser is in a position to unconditionally exchange contracts and make payment of the agreed deposit (usually 10%) we too arrange for you to sign a copy of the contract for sale, and we then facilitate the exchange of contracts.
 The property remains on the market until the exchange of contracts.

 - Agent exchanges Contracts on a cooling off period: You and the purchaser both agree on an offer and sign the contract with the agent, the purchaser pays a deposit equivalent to 0.25% of the purchase price, and the agent exchanges contracts on a cooling off period.
 By law the purchaser must receive a minimum five-day cooling off period which is for their benefit only.
 You are committed to the sale from the time of exchange, and do not have the option to pull out.
 The property is off the market from the time of signing the contract notwithstanding that the purchaser may elect to rescind the contract at any time during the cooling off period.